slekup/slekup/README.md

 <p align="left">
 		<h3>An Abstract Problem Solver</h3>
 Hi I'm Shannon, a Full Stack Developer from New Zealand.
-I am also founding an E-Commerce Platform called Hexlen.com, this is my first venture and I am very excited, feel free to contact me or have a look at my <a href="https://www.shannon.rf.gd/">Profile</a>.
+I am also founding an E-Commerce Platform called Hexlen.com, this is my first venture and I am very excited, feel free to contact me for more details or have a look at my <a href="https://www.shannon.rf.gd/">Profile</a>.
+I have also started a python project called PEX (python experimental), if you would like to contribute to this project, I'll be here!
 <br><br>
 I spend my time doing several things.
 These include, studying, programming new projects, working on my business, excersizing.
 I do much more in my normal day than most people would like to, but you can read that on my profile page.
 I am seeking to make new friends through social media to work together and develop new code that will change the world someday.
 <br><br>